remotion-dev/remotion/packages/docs/docs/deploysite.md

 The bucket to where the website will be deployed.
 The bucket must have been created by Remotion Lambda.

+### `siteName`

+_optional_

+Specify the subfolder in your S3 bucket that you want the site to deploy to.
+If you omit this property, a new subfolder with a random name will be created.
+If a site already exists with the name you passed, it will be overwritten.

 ### `region`

 The AWS region in which the bucket resides.